o-jasper/o-jasper-luakit-stuff/dirChrome/readme.md

   + Size.
   + Alphabetically.

-* Better time display.
-Current is hard to parse and takes a lot of space.

 * Way to indicate types of files as special.

   For instance `readme.md` as "text of the directory", and taking other